Southeast Asia Highlights: My 11 Favourite Experiences

 2. Scuba Diving in Koh Tao, Thailand

-As I have traveled more around the world I have realized that so many people with scuba dive licenses share something special in common, they all completed their dive qualifications in Koh Toh.
-This amazing Island off the coast of mainland Thailand is a divers heaven.
+As I have travelled more around the world I have realized that so many people with scuba dive licenses share something special in common, they all completed their dive qualifications in Koh Tao.
+This amazing island off the coast of mainland Thailand is a diver’s haven.
 The area is surrounded by over 30 official dive sites that cater to all experience levels.
+Scuba diving in Thailand is easily one of my SoutheastAsiaa highlights!

 For most, this is the place they learn to scuba dive and with some of the most competitive prices in the world, it’s not hard to see why.
 The ocean life and amazing corals made it one the best places I have dived and an experience I will never forget.